Decentralised Finance and Automated Market Making: Execution and Speculation: Performance of strategies

 \subsection{Liquidation strategy}

-We describe how to estimate the in-sample model parameters for every run of the liquidation strategy.
-For rate dynamics, the investor performs OLS regressions on the discretised versions of \eqref{eq:SProcess} and \eqref{eq:ZProcess}:
+We describe how to estimate the in-sample model parameters for every run of the strategy.
+For rate dynamics, the LT performs OLS regressions on the discretised versions

-where $\{\epsilon_t\,,\upsilon_t\}$ are error terms.
+of \eqref{eq:SProcess} and \eqref{eq:ZProcess}, where $\{\epsilon_t\,,\upsilon_t\}$ are error terms.
 Here, the size of the time-step $\Delta t$ is the frequency of the liquidity taking orders (from all LTs) that arrive in the pool during the estimation period.

-For the liquidation strategy, we target a participation rate of $50\%$ of the observed hourly volume to set the initial inventory, which is liquidated by the investor over the trading window at the same frequency as the observed average trading frequency over the in-sample estimation period.
-The investor's trading frequency determines the value of the parameter $\eta$ in \eqref{eq:execratesApproxCPMM_nu}, which scales the execution costs.
+For the liquidation strategy, we target a participation rate of $50\%$ of the observed hourly volume to set the initial inventory, which is liquidated by the LT over the trading window at the same frequency as the observed average trading frequency over the in-sample estimation period.
+The trading frequency determines the value of the parameter $\eta$ in \eqref{eq:execratesApproxCPM_nu}, which scales the convexity costs.

 The value of the other model parameters are as follows.
-The value of the parameter $\kappa$ in the trading speed \eqref{eq:pseudooptimal} is the last observed depth of the pool before the start of the execution.
+The value of parameter $\kappa$ is the last observed depth of the pool before the start of the execution.
 The value of the running inventory parameter $\phi$ is kept constant for all runs.
-The value of the terminal penalty parameter $\alpha$ is arbitrarily large to enforce full liquidation of outstanding inventory by the end of the trading horizon.
-Table \ref{table:paramsFixed} shows the parameter values we use for all strategy runs.
-Finally, as a more detailed example, \ref{Example one run liquidation} describes parameter estimation and performance for a specific run of the liquidation strategy.
+The value of the terminal penalty parameter $\alpha$ is arbitrarily large to enforce full liquidation of outstanding inventory by the end of the trading horizon. {For all strategy runs, $T=2$ hours and $\alpha=10\, \textrm{USDC}\cdot\textrm{ETH}^{-2}$ for ETH/USDC, and $T=12$ hours and $\alpha=10\, \textrm{DAI}\cdot\textrm{ETH}^{-2}$ for ETH/DAI.} Finally, as a more detailed example, \ref{Example one run liquidation} describes parameter estimation and performance for a specific run of the liquidation strategy.

+We benchmark the performance of the liquidation strategy with two strategies: TWAP, which consists in trading at a constant rate; and a single order execution strategy, which consists in executing the entire order at the beginning of the execution window.
+The market rates at the time of trading are used to compute the convexity costs for all strategies.
+Gas fees are $5$ USD per transaction, regardless of transaction size.
+On the other hand, AMM fees depend on transaction size, {and here we impute a $0.05 \, \%$ fee for ETH/USDC and a $0.3\%$ fee for ETH/DAI to the value of every transaction}.
+Tables \ref{table:perfsUSDC} and \ref{table:perfsDAI} show the average and standard deviation of the gross PnLs which is given by $x_T + y_T \, Z_T - y_0 \, Z_0,$ the number of transactions, the gas fees, and the AMM fees.\footnote{Gross PnL, as opposed to net PnL, is computed without the AMM fees and gas fees paid by the LT.}

 {

 }